 I. H. - I felt really inspired at Tribeca Film Festival in 2017 after seeing the amazing VR work produced by various artists.
 That’s when I was convinced that VR would be a good fit for this project.

-Elli – The project began as a photo series that Irem started in 2016, but when she accompanied me to the Tribeca Film Festival in 2017 and saw the great experiences there she decided she wanted to turn the project into a VR experience.
+E. R. - The project began as a photo series that Irem started in 2016, but when she accompanied me to the Tribeca Film Festival in 2017 and saw the great experiences there she decided she wanted to turn the project into a vr experience.

-Elli – We kept a notebook of comments people had after they experienced the piece and were taken by how much people resonated with these men’s thoughts and feelings about how they are challenging the stereotypical notions of what masculinity means.
+I. H. - The feedbacks from the audience were extremely positive.
+It is great to see people resonating with what these men are saying.
+(Elli)The audience's response has been extremely positive.
+We kept a notebook of comments people had after they experienced the piece and were taken by how much people resonated with these men's thoughts and feelings about how they are challenging the stereotypical notions of what masculinity means.

-Elli & Irem – We would like to find a way to show the experience to a wider audience.
+Both - Yes, we would like to find a way to show the experience to a wider audience.
 It would be great to get into educational institutions and show it to young people who are having the same thoughts and feelings as we do believe that it can considerably help people.